4dboard/Proxy-yxorP/README.md

 <h3 >🔋 Batteries are included</h3></h3>
 <p  > Built-in Content Spinning and Auto Caching Engine, all housed within a stunning web GUI.Cache Drivers Included are: Arangodb, Devnull, Dynamodb (AWS),Cassandra, Devrandom,	Files, CouchBasev3, Memstatic, Firestore, Couchdb, Leveldb,	Mongodb, Memcache(d),Predis, Sqlite, Redis,	Wincache, Ssdb, Zend Disk Cache, Zend Memory Cache</p>
+Convenient features such as built-in content spinning and an auto caching engine are hidden behind a slick online interface.
+Among the cache drivers provided are Arangodb, Devnull, Dynamodb (AWS), Cassandra, Devrandom, Files, CouchBasev3, Memstatic, Firestore, Couchdb, Leveldb, Mongodb, Memcache(d),Predis, Sqlite, Redis, Wincache, Ssdb, and Zend Disk Cache.

-The strength of two of the most successful web proxy initiatives is combined in.yxorp.
-Vanilla Dashboard combines a flat-file beautiful web interface with a custom multi-threaded caching layer and a powerful 10,000+ word thesaurus article spinner to provide a zero-performance-loss robust self-service proxy engine that supports multiple tenants.
-The project is looking for funding to help tie up some loose ends, particularly with the backed GUI; the front-end is complete and functional, but requires some work on code cleanup and unit testing.
+In.yxorp, the combined might of two of the most successful web proxy initiatives is harnessed for maximum effect.
+This self-service proxy engine has zero performance loss and supports numerous tenants by combining a flat-file beautiful web interface with a custom multi-threaded caching layer and an extremely powerful 10,000+ word thesaurus article spinner.
+Vanilla Dashboard is a no-cost, no-commitment self-service proxy engine that supports numerous tenants.
+Specifically, the project is looking for funding to help tie off some loose ends, particularly with the backed GUI; the front-end is complete and functional, but code cleanup and unit testing are required.

-yxorp (proxy.) is a one-of-a-kind, plug-and-play (no installation necessary), multi-threaded, website mirroring and content augmentation, fast cache, and multi-web proxy server (reverse proxy).
-The proxy is "modular" or "plugin-based," with an integrated "cache" management system and a web-based "cache" management system.
-Web-based reporting and analytics interface (GUI) (GUI).
-The technology allows content to be "augmented" (or "spun") using a custom-built content spinning engine with no performance degradation (10,000+ thesaurus/dictionary entries).
+yxorp (proxy.) is a one-of-a-kind, plug-and-play (no installation required), multi-threaded, website mirroring and content augmentation, fast cache, and multi-web proxy server that performs website mirroring and content augmentation, website mirroring and content augmentation, fast cache, and multi-web proxy server (reverse proxy).
+In addition to having a built-in "cache" management system as well as a web-based "cache" management system, the proxy is "modular" or "plugin-based."
+Web-based reporting and analytics using a graphical user interface (GUI) (GUI).
+By leveraging a custom-built content spinning engine, the system allows material to be "augmented" (or "spun") with little performance degradation (10,000+ thesaurus/dictionary entries) while maintaining high quality.

 ![image](https://user-images.githubusercontent.com/6468571/157201823-d408f32b-44e7-4cd5-bd5f-6e14ac741b93.png)